 It’s rather dubious that people will utilize the phrase “they laid their hands on them and sent them off” to build an extensive, stringent doctrine that for any ministry to be legitimate, it must be approved and oversighted by church authorities.
 That’s an incredible reach, and it’s the result of looking for something in the Bible to justify how you already operate, rather than starting with the scriptures and letting them determine how you will operate.

 Men wanting to control how other men go about serving God and engaging in ministry is a problem so old that it shows up among Jesus’ earliest disciples.

 John answered, “Master, we saw someone casting out demons in your name, and we tried to stop him, because he does not follow with us.”
 But Jesus said to him, “Do not stop him, for the one who is not against you is for you.”
 (Luke 9:49-50 ESV)

 Jesus was the Son of God, operating in complete authority and perfect wisdom.
 He had twelve hand-picked men that he was preparing to lead his church after his departure.
-But when it was brought to his attention that someone outside this group was engaged in spiritual ministry, he didn’t feel the need to stop him, or to bring him into his group, or to question or counsel him.
+But when it was brought to his attention that someone outside this group was engaged in spiritual ministry, he didn’t feel the need to stop him or bring him into his group, or question or counsel him.
 He was perfectly fine with this guy operating on his own.
 If Jesus didn’t feel the need to monitor who engaged in spiritual ministry, why should we?
-After all, aren’t we supposed to follow his example?
+I think we would be wise to follow his example.

 Don’t get me wrong, the Bible says other people’s input can be very valuable.